Azure-Samples/azure-maps-selection-control/docs/README.md

 A control that provides a form for requesting a route range.
 Adds a marker to the map to select an origin location.
 Recommended to be used with `non-fixed` position when adding to map.

+**Note:** A vector tile source can be queried using this control, but will only retrieve the features that have been rendered within the current map view.

 **Contstructor**

 > `SelectionControl(options?: SelectionControlOptions)`